The Best Books to Learn Technical Analysis Like a Professional Market Analyst

 Lots of charts and indicators and core reading also for the CMT (Chartered Market Technician) Exam.

 Cloud Charts: Trading Success with the Ichimoku Technique

-Good writings and clear explainations, backed up with very thoughtful use of Ichimoku Charts make this a must read reference.
+Good writings and clear explanations, backed up with very thoughtful use of Ichimoku Charts make this a must-read reference.